williamlewis/daml-software-reinstall-compliance/README.md

 ## Smart Contract Solution

-To implement a Smart Contract solution in Daml, 3 contract templates are created to reflect the milestones within the end-to-end process:
+To implement a Smart Contract solution in Daml, 3 contract templates are created to reflect general milestones in the overall process:
 1. Device Data Collection
 2. Device Review & Approval
 3. Device Software Reinstallation

-Each contract is recreated to reflect updated data such as status changes, while completing a milestone triggers the creation of the next related contract type.
+Each contract is recreated to represent updated data such as status changes, while completing a milestone triggers the creation of the next related contract type.

 </br>